-This shows a <<Archetype>> named StateManagement.
-It also shows a <<InformationObjectClass>> IRPAgent that depends on this StateManagement.
-Note that the StateManagement has defined a number of attributes, the classes that depend on this StateManagement may or may not use all of the StateManagement attributes.
+This shows an <<Archetype>> StateManagement.
+It also shows an <<InformationObjectClass>> IRPAgent that depends on this StateManagement.
+Note that the StateManagement has defined a number of attributes (not shown in the UML diagram).

+The classes that depend on this StateManagement may or may not use all of the StateManagement attributes.
 In other words, at least one of the attributes of StateManagement is present in the IRPAgent.
-The precise set of StateManagement attributes used by the IRPAgent is specified in the IRPAgent specification.
+The precise set of StateManagement attributes used by the IRPAgent is specified in specification that defines the IRPAgent.